Darshil-2002/N-bit-ALU/README.md

 # N-bit-ALU
 Top_module.v is RTL Design file.
-8-Bit ALU Testbench is testbench for the above module
+8-Bit ALU Testbench is testbench for the above module.